AKROGIS/ThemeManager/ThemeManager/Docs/Help.md

 - HTML tags are stripped from extracted metadata attributes when adding to Theme node.
 - Can extract attributes, search and display Metadata for ArcGIS services (Map, Image, and Feature).
 - Better logic for finding metadata for data sources.
-- Removed option (in preferences to preload metadata).
+- Removed option `KeepMetaDataInMemory` (this was a half baked idea, and never fully implemented).
 - Metadata is always guaranteed fresh, no caching.
 - Reading and saving Author data on the Themelist is supported.
 - Cleaner formating of display when metadata is missing or has errors.